sider/sider-docs/tools/java/pmd.md

 ## Getting Started

-To start using PMD, enable it in the repository setting.
+To start using PMD, enable it in [Repository Settings](../../getting-started/repository-settings.md).

 ## Configuration

-You can customize PMD analysis by using `sideci.yml`.
+You can customize PMD analysis by using `sideci.yml`:

 ```yaml:sideci.yml
 linter: